How to Stay Well During Virus Outbreak Season

 3. Try this mood- and immune-booster

-We understand that wearing a mask all day can be quite suffocating.
-To boost your mood and your immune system when you’re NOT wearing a mask (remember: masks become ineffective as soon as they are damp), sprinkle a few drops of the de Mamiel Altitude Oil onto a tissue, or dab a drop under each nostril (if you do this, remember to wash your hands afterwards!).
+To boost your mood and your immune system when you’re NOT wearing a mask, sprinkle a few drops of the de Mamiel Altitude Oil onto a tissue, or dab a drop under each nostril (if you do this, remember to wash your hands afterwards!).
 Take a few deep breaths to clear your head and soothe your emotions.

 This delicate blend of herbal-sweet lavender, refreshing lemon myrtle and peppermint combined with earthy patchouli is designed to clear your nasal passages, chest, airways and mind.
 The key ingredient is fragonia essential oil: this anti-microbial oil comes from a Western Australian plant known for its calming properties and its anti-inflammatory qualities.